Sailing in Greece – a different kind of sailing vacation

 Where to go?
 Greece.
 Well, there’s an easy answer.
 Except it’s not.
-Sailing in Greece means visiting just few of thousands of Greek islands and there’s also mainland coast.
+Sailing in Greece means visiting just a few thousand Greek islands and there’s also the mainland coast.

-It is certainly not easy to plan sailing vacation there.
+It is certainly not easy to plan a sailing vacation there.
 People are always looking for fresh suggestions.
-Here are few.
-Imagine dropping anchor in some bay under hot Mediterranean sun.
-It’s middle of the day.
+Here are a few.
+Imagine dropping anchor in some bay under the hot Mediterranean sun.
+It’s the middle of the day.
 You are desperately waiting for some kind of refreshment.

 KYTHIRA – in the middle of everything

-On your sailing in Greece, you’ll probably go near island.
+On your sailing in Greece, you’ll probably go near the island.
 Because of its position.
-Kythira is traditionally considered to be one of the Ionian Islands, although it’s situated on the south-eastern tip of Peloponnese peninsula.
-It is between mainland and island of Crete, so it was on the very best spot for commerce.
+Kythira is traditionally considered to be one of the Ionian Islands, although it’s situated on the south-eastern tip of the Peloponnese peninsula.
+It is between the mainland and the island of Crete, so it was on the very best spot for commerce.

-Position of Kythira was also strategically important, because it was very easy for control the waters and ways to mainland and Crete if you have control of the island.
+The position of Kythira was also strategically important because it was very easy to control the waters and ways to the mainland and Crete if you have control of the island.
 In medieval times Republic Venice took over the island and kept it till its fall in 1797.

-This large period of time under Venetian rule, left a lot of architectural marks on Kythira.
-After the French rule and fall of Napoleon, Kythira was part of United States of the Ionian Islands, that is, under British rule for half a century.
+This large period of time under Venetian rule left a lot of architectural marks on Kythira.
+After the French rule and fall of Napoleon, Kythira was part of the United States of the Ionian Islands, which is, under British rule for half a century.

-There is beautiful small stream that springs from the hill in the middle of the island and after beautiful waterfall of Fornisa, there were 22 mills.
-Only one left todays and it still works.
+There is a beautiful small stream that springs from the hill in the middle of the island and after a beautiful waterfall of Fornisa, there were 22 mills.
+Only one left today and it still works.

 SAMOTHRACE – Stone and water